SunZia

 SunZia, U.S.

-Together, SunZia Wind and Transmission comprise the largest renewable energy infrastructure project in U.S. history, generating 3.5 GW of locally produced energy from more than 900 wind turbines.
+Together, SunZia Wind and Transmission, developed by Pattern Energy, comprise one of the largest renewable energy infrastructure projects in U.S. history, generating up to 3.5 GW of locally produced energy from more than 900 wind turbines.

-It is the largest onshore project Vestas has delivered in the country to date, supplying a total of 242 V163‑4.5 MW turbines and around 1 GW of installed capacity - set to power approximately 320,000 households (equivalent to the population of San Francisco).
+It is the largest onshore project Vestas has delivered in the country to date, for which we have supplied a total of 242 V163‑4.5 MW turbines and around 1 GW of installed capacity - set to power approximately 320,000 households (equivalent to the population of San Francisco).

 Facts about the project